Estrogen dominance is one of the women’s most common hormone imbalances but may also occur in men.

 And the latter is ultimately responsible for draining excess estrogen from the body.

-In addition, women were able to gain significant muscle mass with the help of just two grams of fish oil per day (Rodacki et al. 201237).
+In addition, women could gain significant muscle mass with the help of just two grams of fish oil per day (Rodacki et al. 201237).

 However, krill oil has surpassed fish oil as an omega-3 supplement.
 Why?